Contact / Imprint

 Since he has been trained by legendary directors like Ingmar Bergmann and Stig Torslow at the Royal Dramatic Theatre in Stockholm, Hollinderbaeumer played leading and supporting roles in dozens of international films, among them Klaus-Maria Brandauer´s GEORG ELSER and Rainer Kaufmann´s THE LONG HELLO AND SHORT GOODBYE.
 He is also cast regulary on various TV productions and series.

-Recently he has been seen in Oliver Hirschbiegel’s Oscar-nominated NS-epic DOWNFALL as field marshal Robert Ritter von Greim and JOY DIVISION, a drama directed by Reg Traviss.
+He has been seen in Oliver Hirschbiegel’s Oscar-nominated NS-epic DOWNFALL as field marshal Robert Ritter von Greim and JOY DIVISION, a drama directed by Reg Traviss.

 Paleface